vasavi168/docs/v2/sms/template.md

 `POST` - When you send a POST request with the end user's phone number to the messaging subresource, We sends the SMS message you specify.

-### Services

-Types of services and their values are listed below:

-- T - Transactional Messaging.
-- P - Promotional Messaging.
-- S - Transcrub Messaging.
-- G - Global Messaging

-Country code is mandatory to be included in the `to` paramenter for global messaging and optional for indian numbers.
-If country code not found, default `91` will get appended to mobile number.
+Country code is mandatory to be included in the `to` paramenter for global messaging.

-Before you start sending transactional SMS through this API, please test whether your content is matching a template which has been pre approved.
+Before you start sending SMS through this API, please test whether your content is matching a template which has been pre approved.
 Otherwise, the SMS will end up being rejected.

 ### Templates